Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Output: none.
 Example: awg_redefine_frequency(name = 'P0', freq = '10 MHz') changes frequency setting of the 'P0' pulse to '10 MHz'.
 ```
 This function should be called with two keyword arguments, namely name and frequency.
 The first argument specifies the name of the pulse as a string.
-The second argument defines a new value of frequency as a string, i.e. '100 MHz' or a list of string ('0 MHz', '100' MHz) for WURST pulses, see [awg_pulse()](#awg_pulse) for more details.Please note, that the function does not update the AWG card. [awg_update()](#awg_update) should be called to apply changes.
+The second argument defines a new value of frequency as a string, i.e. '100 MHz' or a list of string ('0 MHz', '100' MHz) for WURST and SECH/TANH pulses, see [awg_pulse()](#awg_pulse) for more details.
+Please note, that the function does not update the AWG card. [awg_update()](#awg_update) should be called to apply changes.
 The function has no meaning for the 'Sequence' card mode.
 One should redefine all the sequence instead.
 ### awg_redefine_delta_start(*, name, delta_start)
 ```python3
 awg_redefine_delta_start(*, name, delta_start)